modyo/modyo-docs/docs/en/platform/channels/widgets.md

 First, you need to install the Modyo CLI globally on your local machine to have the `modyo-cli` command available, this will allow you to initialize a project with some Front end architectural decisions already taken, or use to initialize a widget from the catalog if you have access.

-To install the modyo-cli globally you must use one of this options
+To install the modyo-cli globally you must use one of these options

 ```bash
   $ npm i -g @modyo/cli #via npm